-Comcast is rolling out a new service called Internet Essentials that provides high-speed internet service for $10 a month, a discounted $150 computer, and free digital literacy training to eligible low-income families.
+Updated with new sign-up promo and debt-forgiveness program.
+Comcast recently announced that they are continuing their Internet Essentials program that provides high-speed internet service for $9.95 a month + taxes, a subsidized $150 computer, and free digital literacy training to eligible low-income families.
 Specifically, you get their XFINITY Economy Internet Service for $9.95 per month with no activation or equipment rental charges.
-Via Butcherboy of FW.
-Qualification details:

 Comcast will also include up to six months of complimentary service for any new family that has not yet applied for Internet Essentials.
 Families who are approved for Internet Essentials between August 4th and September 20th, 2014 will receive up to six months of Internet service.

 - Be located where Comcast offers Internet service.

 - Have at least one child receiving free school lunches through the National School Lunch Program.
 If I read the income guidelines for the NSLP correctly, a family of 4 within the contiguous 48 states can’t make more than $31,005 a year to get free lunches.